Kairotic/coding-with-knots/quipu.md

 potential internal connections.

+But there are very many different sonification approaches in a sonification laboratory [Till Bovermann, Julian Rohrhuber, and Alberto de Campo, Laboratory Methods for Experimental Sonification, The Sonification Handbook, Logos Publishing House, Berlin, 2011] – which one to choose?
+Visualisation offers the advantage of a very differentiated spatial distribution.
+By contrast, sonification is an excessively temporal method, which means that it can not only animate relationships, as one would do with a moving image, but everything is conveyed through oscillation.

-But there are very many different sonification approaches in a sonification laboratory – which one to choose?
-Quipu present specific challenges, namely how to understand graphs as time series, which is not always easy: many different non-trivial paths are possible.
+Quipu present specific
+challenges, namely how to understand graphs as time series, which is not always easy: many different non-trivial paths are possible.
 The quipus have a very distinct shape: a rather long series of small graphs, each